August 16, 2025 - August 31, 2025

-This tour represents a big step forward for Driving Adventures after 7 very successful European Tours as well as our popular tours of New Zealand, Tasmania and other shorter tours within Australia it is time to head to the motoring Mecca that is the United States of America.
+This tour represents a big step forward for Driving Adventures following our very successful European Tours as well as our popular tours of New Zealand, Tasmania and other shorter tours within Australia it is time to head to the motoring Mecca that is the United States of America.
 The tour is planned to follow immediately after The Pebble Beach Concours.
 We will take in the Yosemite National Park, Death Valley, Las Vegas, the incredible landscapes of the Utah canyon country and into the Rockies where we have a weekend in Aspen before driving to 14,100 ft on the legendary Pike’s Peak.
 We also visit Denver, Monument Valley, Grand Canyon, the best of Route 66 and Joshua Tree on the way back to Los Angeles and a very special hotel right on the boardwalk at Hermosa Beach.
 This a Driving Adventure to remember.

 As with all Driving Adventures tours, this trip is all about having a good time.
 Nice cars, good friends, brilliant roads in some of the most beautiful locations on earth in company with like-minded adventurers.
 The tour represents the highest standards of organisation, first-rate hotels and exquisite dining.
 I will be there as a guide to smooth the way and ensure that each guest has the best experience possible.

 These are events organised as rallies, but without the restrictions and limitations of a competition event.
 There is no competition timing.
-Guests are given detailed road books as well as a Sat-Nav system that has the correct route as well as a short history of the areas traveled.
+Guests are given detailed road books as well as a Sat-Nav system that has the correct route as well as a short history of the areas travelled.
 Roads are selected for the driving enjoyment.
 Unlike competition events, guests will be free to set their own agenda for the day.
 You can choose between a sleep-in and a leisurely breakfast or an early start with stops along the way to more closely inspect the local colour, or you could shortcut the scheduled route and hurry to your destination for a swim or spa before dinner with the group.
 You can even arrange to skip a night or two to take in a special side trip.
 It is YOUR holiday.
 The tour package includes all hotels and breakfast each morning.

 The tour is designed to follow directly after the Pebble Beach Concours and the Monterey Car Week.
 In the same vein as our European Tour follows the Goodwood Revival.